found-ation/age/README.md

 The zipped empires2_x2_p1.dat file should be considered as a pre Alpha state file that can be used but far from complete.

+More info and documentation can be obtained from the [AGE and AoE Wiki](https://idev.mx/index.php?title=Main_Page)